Content Fragment Models

 3. Select your model, followed by Unpublish from the toolbar.

-The published status will be indicated in the console.
+The published status is indicated in the console.

-If you try to unpublish a model that is currently used by one or more fragments, then an error warning will inform you of this:
+If you try to unpublish a model that is currently used by one or more fragments, then an error warning is shown.
+For example:

 Content Fragment Model error message when unpublishing a model that is in use

-The message will suggest that you check the References panel to investigate further:
+The message suggests that you check the References panel to investigate further:

 Content Fragment Model in References